microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 ---

 A Fluid handle is any JavaScript object that implements the [IFluidHandle](/apis/core-interfaces/ifluidhandle) interface.
-A handle is just a reference and the primary use case for handles in the Fluid Framework is for storing collaborative objects (Ex.
+The primary use case for handles in the Fluid Framework is for storing collaborative objects (Ex.
 Fluid objects or Distributed Data Structures (DDSes)) into other DDSes.

 A example is if we have a SharedMap `myMap` and want to store a SharedString `myText` as a value.
 The SharedString instance lives within the Fluid Runtime and we don't want to store the object itself.
 What we want is to be able to get